conradbez/hstream/README.md

 - [x] swap stylesheet
 - [x] complex html manipulation from within script (setting attributes)
 - [ ] auto ssl certs for easy deployment
-- [ ] plotly plot supprt
+- [ ] plotly plot support
 - [ ] select and multi select components

 # Bugs

-- key handling is a little inconsistent and it's not clear to the user when they need to use keys - meaning if you run into reloading / rending issues provide all you compoennts with unique `key` parameter
+- key handling is a little inconsistent and it's not clear to the user when they need to use keys - meaning if you run into reloading / rending issues provide all you components with unique `key` parameter

 ## Components